If you don’t like burning your fingers over an open flame, try these solar oven s’mores for an off grid twist on a classic campfire treat.

 Open flame cooking is economical and super tasty, but a fire is more work and a lot hotter to tend than my solar oven.
 On a sunny day, when I need to be lazy, I go for my S.O.S. brand solar oven.
 There are a few different commercial brands of solar oven and they all have their merits.
 The biggest plus is that they don’t cost anything to run.

 For my family of seven, my only pet peeve with them is that they’re too small.
 I’m saving up to buy two more but that will take awhile.
 With a total of three ovens I can make dinner and bread and a treat!

-Lest you think that you’re limited to casseroles and soups in a solar oven, rest assured that you can roast chicken, make loaf bread and stuffed zucchini.
 We did a fun solar oven experiment with dinner rolls and the conventional oven – to read that, click here.

 Those are just a few of the more recent things I’ve pulled, piping hot out of my solar oven.
 I have also discovered that, among the many desserts you can concoct for your solar oven, you can also make some very interesting variations on the classic, campfire S’more.
 Let me share just one with you here and then you can play around with the ingredients and your own ideas.

 First of all, learn how to make homemade marshmallows with this article here.